There might be any number of reasons: perhaps you didn't realise beforehand how much chickens can cost to keep.

 Not to mention the fact that in days gone by, the spread of disease was more limited.
 Life was just more "natural" then.

 If you do choose to give your chickens some of the food that you have left over, please bear in mind that not everything humans eat is good for chickens.

-Take-away, processed and fast foods, which tend to be massively high in salt, sugar and fats, should be avoided.
+Take-away, processed and fast foods, which tend to be massively high in salt, sugar and fats, must be avoided.
 You stand to do your chickens more harm than good by feeding them these foods.
 Yes, they might gobble them down - but like children, chickens don't always know what's best for them!